biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 As with other smart contract functions, you should add unit tests to ensure your bank send functionality works as expected.
 This includes testing different scenarios, such as sending various token amounts and handling errors correctly.

-You may use [test-tube](https://github.com/biya-coin/test-tube) for running integration tests that include a local Biyachain chain.
+You may use [test-tube](https://github.com/biya-coin/test-tube) for running integration tests that include a local Biya Chain chain.

 Congratulations!
-You've created and interacted with your first Biyachain smart contract and now know how to get started with CosmWasm development on Biyachain.
+You've created and interacted with your first Biya Chain smart contract and now know how to get started with CosmWasm development on Biya Chain.
 Continue to Creating a Frontend for Your Contract for a guide on creating a web UI.